bbauska/W3Cx-5of5/README.md

 Notice that when you declare get familyName() {&#41;} for example, you define implicitly a property whose name is &quot;familyName&quot; and that will be accessible using object.familyName, where object is an instance of the class.
-See *lines 22-25* in the example above.
+See <i>lines 22-25</i> in the example above.
 Displaying the value of p1.familyName will call implicitly get familyName(), while p1.familyName = &apos;Smith&apos;; will call set familyName(&apos;Smith&apos;);